 The Christmas Holiday Traditions

 As Christmas is a cherished holiday for Norwegians, there are some very special traditions throughout the days from 23rd December towards the new year.
 December 23 is the day Norwegians traditionally decorate the Christmas tree, which is done with the family.
 Christmas in Norway is celebrated on the 24th December where the family is gathered and throughout the evening, there is a great traditional Christmas dinner where the traditional dishes are steamed ribs of salted lamb (pinneskjøtt) and roasted pork (ribbe).
 Later there will be dancing around the Christmas tree while singing Christmas songs, and finally the presents under the Christmas tree will be opened.
-Many families also attend Christmas church services this day.
+Many families also attend Christmas church services this day, but you can always.
 The 25th and 26th December are traditionally family days with the majority of shops and restaurants closed… although some remain open.
 The city life springs into life once more on the 26th December in the evening, which is the traditional “party” night in Norway.